Lucasdfg07/TinderAPP/README.md

 ## Tinder APP
 This application is a Vue.js app, based on Tinder Layout and funcionality.
-Learn and build on the OneBitCode Bootcamp!
+Learn and built on the OneBitCode Bootcamp!

 ## Technology